-- 9.6.1 An IDL is determined as the concentration that produces an average signal-tonoise ratio (S:N) of between 3:1 and 5:1 for at least three replicate injections. - 9.6.2 All documentation for the IDL determination shall be maintained at the laboratory and provided to the reference agency or the data user upon request. - 9.7 Method Detection Limit (MDL) Determination
+- 9.6.1 An IDL is determined for each compound as the concentration that produces an average signal-to-noise ratio (S:N) of between 3:1 and 5:1 for at least three replicate injections. - 9.6.2 All documentation for the IDL determination shall be maintained at the laboratory and provided to the agency or the data user upon request. - 9.7 Method Detection Limit (MDL) Determination

-Before any field samples are analyzed, a laboratory MDL should be determined in appropriate reference matrices (i.e., reagent water, Ottawa sand, or clean wipes), using the sample preparation and analytical procedures described in this protocol for each specific matrix, and following the instructions and requirements described in 40 CFR Part 136, Appendix B.
+Before any field samples are analyzed, laboratory MDLs should be determined for each target analyte in appropriate reference matrices (i.e., reagent water, Ottawa sand, or clean wipes), using the sample preparation and analytical procedures described in this protocol for each specific matrix, and following the instructions and requirements described in 40 CFR Part 136, Appendix B.

-- 9.7.1 The laboratory must use full method procedures to prepare and analyze at least seven replicates. - 9.7.2 Spike each replicate sample at concentrations of 1 5 times the IDL concentration and analyze the samples following protocol procedures.
-The total volume of DCM added to water samples will be slightly greater than the 2 mL needed for extraction, and includes the volumes added for spiking VX and surrogates. - 9.7.3 To determine an MDL, the following equation is applied to the analytical results (Student's t-factor depends on the number of replicates used; a factor of 3.14 assumes seven replicates):
+- 9.7.1 The laboratory must use full method procedures to prepare and analyze at least seven replicates. - 9.7.2 Spike each replicate sample at concentrations of 1-5 times the IDL concentration for each analyte and analyze the samples following protocol procedures.
+The total volume of DCM added to water samples will be slightly greater than the 2 mL needed for extraction, and includes the volumes added for spiking target compounds and surrogates. - 9.7.3 To determine analyte MDLs, the following equation is applied to the analytical results (Student's t-factor depends on the number of replicates used; a factor of 3.14 assumes seven replicates):